 After more than four decades, our history is still in the making.

 As for high school students from all over the city?
-Rich and engaging experiences attract them as interns who share their enormous teen spirit as they learn, teach, and volunteer, working with Artists-in-Residence mentors.
+Rich and engaging experiences attract them as interns who share their enormous teen spirit as they learn by working side by side with their Artists-in-Residence mentors.

 Students today participate in classes in many artistic disciplines.
 In the performing arts, they may study dance technique and composition, vocal music and musical theater, percussion, circus arts and drama.
 In the visual arts, they explore drawing and painting, sculpture, collage, mural work, ceramics, cartooning and fashion design.
 Our kids love and embrace it all!